YashAnand1/Understanding-Ansible-CMDB/README.md

 # Ansible-CMDB Demonstration
 ## Viewing all configurations as HTML
 - `mkdir ansible` --> `cd ansible` --> `mkdir out`
-- `ansible -m setup --tree ~/ansible/out mygroup` for sending the nodes conf into out direction
+- `ansible -m setup --tree ~/ansible/out/ all` for sending the nodes conf into out direction
-- It is also possible to run as a specific user: `ansible -m setup --user=root --tree output/ all --ask-pass`
+- It is also possible to run as a specific user: ` ansible -m setup --user=root --tree output/ all --ask-pass`
 - `ansible-cmdb ~/ansible/out >  html.html` for converting the entire content of out directory into an html file
 - Potential error to be faced:
   - `error: No suitable python version found (v2.7 or higher required).
 Aborting`